Onitsag/Onitsag/README.md

 - 💻 I'm a Web & Software Developer, currently working on my Unity video game
 - 🚀 Student in computer science and work-study in a Web agency
 - 🏆 Manager of the FariSquad team, creator of the FariSun minecraft server
-- 🎯
+- 🎯 Passionate about computers, I am interested in new technologies
-- ⚡ Passionate about computers, I am interested in new technologies
+- ⚡ In constant search of new objectives !

 <h2 align="left">📊 Statistics:</h2>